 The tool allows one to explore temporal variation in the reduction of transmission by infection control measures.
 This is implemented as a curve through time that can be dragged by the mouse to modify the assumed transmission.
 The curve is read out and used to change the transmission relative to the base line parameters for R0 and seasonality.

 Several studies attempt to estimate the effect of different aspects of social distancing and infection control on the rate of transmission.
-A report by Wang et al estimates a step-wise reduction of R0 from above three to around 1 and then to around 0.3 due to successive measures implemented in Wuhan.
-This study investigates the effect of school closures on influenza transmission.
+A report by Wang et al. estimates a step-wise reduction of R0 from above 3 to around 1 and then to around 0.3 due to successive measures implemented in Wuhan.
+This study by Litvinova et al. investigates the effect of school closures on influenza transmission.

 Details of the model